 Listed below are some common legal reasons that our legal DNA test may used for:

-While some people can be legally required to take a court admissible paternity test, the person requesting the test must either be the child or suspected parent, or be able to show a suspected relationship between those who are being tested.
-The specific rules and regulations vary by state.
-If there are questions, a Bio-Gene DNA Genetic Consultant can assist.
-We cannot however provide specific legal advice on your case.
+While some people can be legally required to take a DNA test, the person requesting the test must either be the child or suspected parent be able to show a suspected relationship between those who are being tested.
+The rules and regulations vary by state.
+If there are questions, a Journey Genetic Testing Consultant can assist.
+We cannot however provide specific legal advise or counsel.

 Only certain specified persons have legal standing to request a court-ordered paternity test.
 These include: